brimdata/super/README.md

 # SuperDB [![Tests][tests-img]][tests] [![GoPkg][gopkg-img]][gopkg]

-SuperDB is an analytics database that supports relational tables and JSON on an equal footing.
+SuperDB is a new analytics database that supports relational tables and JSON on an equal footing.
 It shines when it comes to complex data wrangling use cases where you need to explore or process large eclectic data sets.
-It's also pretty decent at analytics and [search use cases]((https://zed.brimdata.io/docs/language/#7-search-expressions)).
+It's also pretty decent at analytics and [search use cases](https://zed.brimdata.io/docs/language/#7-search-expressions).

 In SuperDB's SQL dialect, there are no "JSON columns" so there isn't a "relational way to do things" and a different "JSON way to do things".
 Instead of having